maykhid/maplerad_assessment/README.md

 ## 🛠 How to use
 The app is pretty straight forward, you're greeted with the passcode screen.
 Inputing any passcode (any 6 digts) grants you access, you can then proceed to the home screen.

+## 🥲 Limitation / Issues
+The avenir font used for the accounts to show amount does not render the currency sign (Naira & Ghana Cedis) on Android but it renders well on iOS and I thought changing the font entirely defeats the purpose of this assessment.